shehab400/Security-Voice-code-Access/README.md

 For developers interested in contributing or extending the functionality:

-- The application is built using [programming language].
+- The application is built using [Python].
 - Follow the coding standards and contribute to the enhancement of features.
 - Create a pull request to submit changes.